vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-Viśokaduādasi-sankalpa on 10th night of Āśv. su.
+Viśokaduādasi-saṅkalpa on 10th night of Āśv. su.
 “I shall fast

 on 11th, worship Keśava and shall partake of food the next day (on 12th )'; worship of Keśava from feet to head; a mandala should be made and thereon a four-cornered altar; place on altar a winnowing basket in which an image of Laksmi called Visokā ( that frees from sarrow ) is kept and the prayer' May Visokā destroy sorrow, confor wealth and all success '; on all nights worshipper to drink water in which darbhas are dipped; dance and song all night; honour pairs of brāhmaṇas; this procedure every month ; at end donate bedstead and gudadhenu and the śūrpa (basket) together with Laksmi image; KKV 360–364, HV I. 1075-1078 (from Pad.
 V. 21.
 22-80.); Mat.
 81 describes this and 82 describes Gudadhonu which is only a subsidiary part ( anga) in this